lshuster2/IoT-Final-Project/README.md

 # IoT-Final-Project

-This is the final project for our IoT class.
+This is the final project for our IoT class in which we constructed an RC car that is controlled from a server using TCP.
 Below, find the names of the files and what each of them do.

 IoTFinalProject.c - Cypress source file for motor logic and communication with server
 IoTFinalProject.mk - makefile for Cypress .c file